mohammadumair98/Streamic/README.md

 <p>Streamic allows users to stream movie directly on their mobile devices.
 The users will have the privileage of choosing from categories or directly searching for a movie. </p>
 <p><h3>Features: </h3></p>
 Login/signup feature<br>
+Choose by categories<br>
-Stream movies throug internet<br>
+Stream movies through internet<br>
 Search for movies on the database<br>
-Choose by categories<br>
 Add movies to favorites and watch later<br>
 <p></p>
 <p></p>